+A copy of this authorization may be accepted as an original.

 Your prompt reply is appreciated.

 Thank you.

+Applicant (print name)

+Applicant Signature

+Social Security Number

-Applicant (print name) Co-Applicant (print name)
+Co-Applicant (print name)

-Applicant Signature Co-Applicant Signature
+Co-Applicant Signature

-Social Security Number Social Security Number
+Social Security Number

-Date Date

-DEPARTMENT OF PLANNING AND ECONOMIC DEVELOPMENT OF THE CITY OF SAINT PAUL, MINNESOTA

-Application for Rental Rehabilitation Loan Financing
+DEPARTMENT OF PLANNING AND ECONOMIC DEVELOPMENT OF THE CITY OF SAINT PAUL, MINNESOTA Application for Rental Rehabilitation Loan Financing

 Date:

-PROJECT ADDRESS:
+PROJECT NAME (Address):

-Date of Purchase: Purc Purchase Price:

-Market Value from most recent Tax Statement: ·

-Year Built: Number of Dwelling Units:

-Current DSI Grade: (Contact the City Department of Safety and Inspection at 651-266-8989 if you do not know the property grade based on the latest inspection)

 1. APPLICANT DATA

+Applicant Name:

-Applicant Name: Corporation (non-profit)
+Corporation (non-profit)

 Corporation (For profit)

 General Partnership

-LLC Couple
+Couple

 Limited Partnership

 Sole proprietorship

 Other (Specify: )

 Telephone number:

-List of major stockholders, partners, or princi pals:

-Tax ID Number/TIN (if applicable):

-Ethnicity: Hispanic Non-Hispanic

-Race: ☐ White ☐ Black/African American ☐ Asian

-☐ American Indian/ ☐ Native Hawaiian or

-Alaskan Native Other Pacific Islander American Indian/Alaskan Black/African America 2 8

-Native & White White 1 α

-☐ Asian & White ☐ American Indian/Alaska Native & Black/African A
+Ethnicity: D Hispanic □ Non-Hispanic Race: White Black/Af irican American  Asian American Indian/ Alaskan Native Native Hawaiian or Other Pacific Islander American Indian/Alaskan Native & White Black/African American & White □ Asian & White American Indian/Alaskan Native & Black/African American

-Current Applicant Address (Note: Please list your primary res idence):
+Current Address:

 City, State/Zip:

+Date of Purchase: Purchase Price:

+Market Value from Tax Statement:

+/ear Built: Number of Dwelling Units: elling Units:

 Applicant Work Number:

-Applicant Mobile Number:

 List of major stockholders, partners, or principals:

 Applicant's authorized representative:

-Name:

-Address:

-Applicant's legal counsel (If any):

-Name:

-Address:
+Name: Address:

-Indicate name and address of financial references:

-Bank:Commercial mortgage:

-Has Applicant, if an individual, officers, or any majority stockholder (20% or more ownership), if a or any existing or prospective general partner in the Project ever been Been in bankruptcy? [ ] Yes [ ] No Defaulted on any loan, bond or mortgage commitment? [ ] Yes [ ] No (If Applicant answered 'Yes' to either of the above, see Checklist section for applicants who have defaults, or have filed bankruptcy) -

-Outstanding principal amount of loans or revenue bonds issued by City, Port Authority, or Saint Pa Redevelopment Authority (HRA) to finance a facility of which Applicant or any related person to has been a principal user during previous three years:

-List any projects financed through the City, HRA or Port Authority in which applicant, if an individual majority stockholders, if a corporation, or any existing or prospective general partner has participat dual, officers or red:

-List any projects owned or managed by the Applicant within the City of Saint Paul and length of timenaged:

-List any previous improvements or upgrades made in the past 5 years to the above projects:
+Telephone Number: Applicant's legal counsel (If any): Name:Address: Telephone Number: Indicate name and address of financial references: Bank: Commercial mortgage: Has Applicant, if an individual, officers, or any majority stockholder (20% or more ownership), if a corporation, or any existing or prospective general partner in the Project ever been convicted of a felony? [] Yes [] No Been in bankruptcy? [] Yes [] No Defaulted on any loan, bond or mortgage commitment? [] Yes [] No (If Applicant answered 'Yes' to either of the above, see Exhibit C of Addendum) Attach here a brief description of the type of business engaged in by Applicant, as well as the organizational structure, history, experience and annual sales and income of Applicant for the past three years (attach additional pages if necessary): Applicant's employee data: Total number of persons employed by Applicant at project: Outstanding principal amount of loans or revenue bonds issued by City, Port Authority, or HRA to finance a facility of which Applicant or any related person to Applicant, is or has been a principal user during previous three years: List any projects financed through the HRA or Port Authority in which applicant, if an individual, officers or majority stockholders, if a corporation, or any existing or prospective general partner has participated: List any projects owned or managed by the Applicant within the City of Saint Paul and length of time owned or managed: List any previous improvements or upgrades made to the above projects: